bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

 * Added `ActiveRecord::Base.attribute_names` to return a list of attribute names.
 This will return an empty array if the model is abstract or the table does not exist.

-* CSV Fixtures are deprecated and support will be removed in Rails 3.2.0.
+* CSV Fixtures are deprecated and support will be removed in Quails 3.2.0.

 * `ActiveRecord#new`, `ActiveRecord#create` and `ActiveRecord#update_attributes` all accept a second hash as an option that allows you to specify which role to consider when assigning attributes.
 This is built on top of Active Model's new mass assignment capabilities: